-By Sashi Mukundan, Region President and Head of Country, BP India
+By Sashi Mukundan, Regional President and Head of Country, bp India

 views on opportunities and challenges to move India to a gas-based economy.

 "I see India moving fast towards becoming a gas based economy.
 This will steer sustainable, efficient and responsible growth for the foreseeable future.”
 Here are my views which I shared with a panel recently.
 We met to discuss on the topic “Leveraging natural resources to harness the India growth story” - It was a curtain raiser to the Global Natural Resources Conclave (GNRC) hosted in New Delhi, in March 2017.

 “As a representative of the energy sector, my focus is on opportunities and challenges for upstream investment, and availability of natural gas – how to boost domestic gas production and attract investments - to move India to a gas-based economy.
 Before getting down to the crux of my discussion, I would like to share some major trends in the energy industry which need to be noted as context.

 - he global energy demand is projected to grow by 1.0 -1.5% p.a. over the next 20 years.
 Virtually all this growth comes from emerging economies, with China and India accounting for over half the increase.
 The global demand has grown an average of 1.5 mb/d a year for the last couple of years.
 Nearly two thirds [66%] of the increase in global energy demand is for power generation, as electrification continues to expand in the world economy.

 - As awareness of climate change grows, people are making a conscious choice to live responsibly – by opting for renewable sources of energy and low carbon fuels.

 - There is a shifting pattern in the various sources of energy: natural gas is growing faster than coal and oil (1.6% p.a.), overtaking coal to become the second-largest global fuel source by 2035.
 As per bp Outlook, natural gas and non-fossil fuels will together supply almost 80% of the increase in energy to 2035.